cbrnr/python-intro-short/06-Loops/06-Loops.md

 Found an odd number 9
 ```

+Of course we could have used an `else` branch here, but the goal was to show an example for the `continue` statement.

 while-loops
 -----------
 In addition to for-loops, Python also supports while-loops.
-In general, both loop types can be used interchangeably, but while-loops are especially useful when we want a loop that never stops (an infinite loop), or in cases where we don't know in advance how many iteration we are going to perform.
+In general, both loop types can be used interchangeably, but while-loops are especially useful when we want a loop that never stops (an infinite loop), or in cases where we don't know in advance how many iterations we are going to perform.

 Here's our first for-loop example transformed to a while-loop: